 General Data Protection Regulations

-The Kingsmead school governing body which includes Ms Stewart, take your data seriously and ensure that our school is compliant and handles data in accordance with GDPR guidance.
+The Kingsmead school governing body which includes Mrs Rutter-Brown, take your data seriously and ensure that our school is compliant and handles data in accordance with GDPR guidance.
 We have appointed a Data Protection Officer, Martin Waters who undertakes the role for many schools in Cheshire West and Chester.
-Mrs Lesley Cocker, our School Business Manager, is the Data Protection Lead here in school.
-Compliance has been and is achieved through: a full data audit; the generation of new policies (our Data Protection and Freedom of Information policy was updated in Summer 2018) including child friendly policies and amendments to existing policies; staff training, and challenge and support from governors.
+Mrs Sam Taylor, our School Business Manager, is the Data Protection Lead here in school.
+Compliance has been and is achieved through: a full data audit; the generation of new policies (our Data Protection and Freedom of Information Policy was updated in Summer 2018) including child friendly policies and amendments to existing policies; staff training, and challenge and support from governors.

 The GDPR is designed to strengthen the safety and security of all data held within an organisation, and make sure procedures are consistent.
 It focuses on the privacy rights of individuals and the idea that everyone should know what data is held about them and how it is used.

 Why is it important?
 GDPR has required many changes to existing data protection rules and regulations that schools adhere to – including policies.

 Accountability – schools must prove their compliance with data protection principles by having effective policies and procedures in place.